Tag Archives: learning disabilities

 “Proceed.”
 He said as if nothing had happened.

-I was not yet freed from this nightmare.
+Not yet freed from my nightmare.

 1981 – Sour Note